 DASA referral - Each infraction should be reviewed and analyzed to determine if a DASA referral should be made.
-Please refer to page 51 for the DASA Coordinator for each building.
-Visit http://newburghschools.org/page.php?page=31 to view DASA policy.
+Please refer to page 43 for the DASA Coordinator in each building.

-INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE

-KEY: USE LOWEST LEVEL INDICATED FIRST Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Admini appropriate when been put in place to address behave behavior has cornegatively affect the student and of Suspension - may be Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school Administrator should consider whether a DASA referral should be made.
-INAPPROPRIATE OR DI BEHAVIOR SRUPTIVE LEVEL 1 LEVEL 2 VEL 3 LEVEL 4 Offense: (46) Disturbances which disrupt instruction.
-Any continued disruption which interferes with the teaching and learning process All Students (K-12) Offense: (45) Cheating Cheating (including plagiarism) in any academic, extra-curricular, or co-curricular activity.
-One consequence could be a reduced
+INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE KEY: USE LOWEST LEVEL INDICATED FIRST Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the student and others Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school

+Administrator should consider whether a DASA referral should be made.

+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Offense: (46) Disturbances which disrupt instruction.
+Any continued disruption which interferes with the teaching and learning process All Students (K-12) • •

+Offense: (45) Cheating

+Cheating (including plagiarism) in any academic, extra-curricular, or co-curricular activity.
+One consequence could be a reduced grade, a grade of zero or similar academic consequence by the teachers